avh4/elm-debug-controls/README.md

-Here's an example of defining a control for a complicated `Animal` data type:
+Here's an example of defining a control for a complicated `Maybe Animal` data type:

 ```elm
 type Animal